 Many years ago, iodine was added to salt (iodized salt) to ensure everyone got enough iodine.
 However, with so many people reducing their salt intake, now some may need to supplement iodine through diet or supplements.
 Fish, dairy products, poultry, eggs, kelp, and other seaweeds are excellent sources of iodine.

 Selenium can worsen symptoms of hypothyroidism in those with an iodine deficiency.
 Consider taking selenium along with iodine, especially if you live in an area with selenium-deficient soil.
-(Plants take up selenium from the earth.)

 The RDA for adults is 11 mg for men, and 9 mg for women.
 The UL is 40mg for both.
 Good food sources of zinc include shellfish, meat, nuts, lentils, and other legumes like peas and beans.
 While the "best" form of zinc is still up for debate, zinc picolinate, gluconate, or acetate rank near the top.